itssme/cs-tournament-manager/readme.md

 The software has been developed for the airlan21 (25.06.2021).
 A small csgo tournament organized for team-building by robo4you.at.

 **Currently, it is being updated and rewritten** for the 'airlan Winter Edition' which will take place in early january 2023.

 ## What does this software do?

 It manages a number of get5 servers for small to medium lan parties.
 E.g. the webinterface (and the telegram bot) lets you define new matches by selecting players and creating teams.
 A new get5 server will then be started in a dicker container and the match config file will be transferred and loaded to the csgo server.
 It also displays some basic statistics about the servers.

 ## How to use this software

-TODO: add instructions on how to build the dockerfile for the get5 server
+### 1. Create csgo docker container

++ Go to the folder `get5_image` and run the `build_image.sh` script.
++ This will download the csgo server and automatically install get5. (this step may take some time)

+### 2. Create Teams

 + Edit the `teams.json` file to include all your teams and players.
 This file will be mounted in the dockerfile.
-+ Then start the server like: `docker-compose up --build`
-+ Goto `http://127.0.0.1` and add created matches.
-+ The match will be started in a docker container and be visible in the `/status` page.

-### Telegram BOT
+### 3. Telegram BOT

 + Create .env file in the folder `telegram_bot/.env`
 + Fill it with the following content: